 I’ve been so busy working on my next book I forgot to do this!
 Here are the works I published in 2015.
 I think they all turned out quite well.
 Novels The Traitor Baru Cormorant — When the Empire of Masks subverts and conquers her home, young Baru Cormorant chooses to enter an Imperial school, claw her way […]

-The secret design of The Traitor Baru Cormorant - 11 months ago
+The secret design of The Traitor Baru Cormorant - one year ago

 Here are all my secrets.
 A few months ago I sold a long essay about my goals in The Traitor Baru Cormorant — artistic goals, yeah, but also human goals.
 Hopes for what the book might achieve.
 I canceled that essay before it ran.
 I felt like I had to let the book speak for itself. […]